Canon 1200D vs 6D

 It is notable that the 6D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1200D and the Canon 6D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1200D:

 - More compact: Is smaller (130x100mm vs 145x111mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 290g or 38 percent) and hence easier to carry around.